johngage/critical-infrastructure/content/home/hero.md

 - Updated Goal: To explore new tools for infrastructure inventory and design.
 - With the arrival of new technologies of sensing, analysis and data discovery, a new landscape is emerging to understand the built environment.
 Today, we can build comprehensive digital models of structures, components, and their interactions.
 We can build ever-more-accurate models of flows of energy, water, heat, air, and chemical processes that affect these structures.
 - From this, we can analyze each structure, and the systems we build to support them, to guide investments in maintenance, repair, upgrade, redesign, demolition, and reconstruction.
 - This site will evolve as new systems of data capture and model design emerge.
-We draw from the disciplines of civil engineering, urban design, environmental engineering, architecture, data science, and knowledge management.
+We draw from the disciplines of construction, civil engineering, urban design, environmental engineering, architecture, data science, and knowledge management.
 <hr>

 # How Hard Infrastructure and Soft Code Merge in Cyberphysical Systems